splynx/docs/files/en/finance/credit_notes/credit_notes.md

 **Example #2 - Creating a credit note:**

-You can immediately create a [credit note](finance/credit_notes/credit_notes.md) to the existing invoice in customer profile.
+You can immediately create a [credit note](finance/credit_notes/credit_notes.md) and link it with the existing invoice in customer profile.

 Find the necessary invoice in customer's `Finance documents` and click on <icon class="image-icon">![icon5](icon_create_credit_note.png)</icon> icon to create a credit note.